 Maggie Marshall moved to Asheville from Los Angeles in 2006.
 Her first career was as a professional actress, some twenty-odd years of which she spent performing on regional stages throughout the U.S., as well as Broadway, Los Angeles, and Dublin, Ireland.
 She then segued into screenwriting, eventually landing in television and writing for numerous cable and syndicated one-hour drama series.
 She is the recipient of the Carl Sautter Memorial Screenwriting Award and a Scriptapalooza Award, both for One-Hour Drama.
-She has been a fiction contributor at the 2014 Tin House Writer's Workshop, a fellow at the Hambidge Creative Residency Program, and a Writer-in-Residence at the Weymouth Center for the Arts.
-She is currently at work on her first novel, The Gondolier’s Wife, an excerpt of which has been published in the Great Smokies Review, and lives in West Asheville with her husband, Stephen.
+She has been a fiction contributor at the Tin House Writer's Workshop, a fellow at the Hambidge Creative Residency Program, and a Writer-in-Residence at the Weymouth Center for the Arts.
+She is currently at work on a novel, The Gondolier’s Wife, and has had fiction and nonfiction pieces published in The Great Smokies Review.
+She lives in West Asheville with her husband, Stephen.

 HEATHER NEWTON - PROGRAM MANAGER